-The 50 metre pool is an eight lane Olympic sized pool with both a shallow and deep end ranging from 1.2 metres to 1.5 metres in depth.
-The 50 metre pool will be heated between 27 and 28 degrees.
+The 50 metre pool is an eight lane Olympic-size pool with both a shallow and deep end ranging from 1.2 metres to 1.5 metres in depth.
+The 50 metre pool is heated between 27 and 28 degrees.

 The leisure pool is heated at 30 to 32 degrees and ranges from 0 to 1.0 metres in depth.
 This pool is split into two main areas:

 - Beach style entry pool with rapid river and baby pool swim area, perfect for leisure activities for families with young children.

 - The 'walking lanes' are primarily for walking, slow swimming and rehabilitation activities providing an enjoyable and relaxed experience for rehabilitation exercises, older adults and non-swimmers.
 This area can also be used as a 'learn to swim' zone which caters for younger children aged one to eight years participating in swimming lessons.